realhefd/sovtech-swapi-client/README.md

-# Sovtech Apollo GraphQL Server Test
+# Sovtech React Single Page App Test

 This project provides a React Single Page Application that consumes an Apollo GraphQL Server hosted https://ngu3u.sse.codesandbox.io to display a list of Star Wars cahacters